rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="540" height="354" alt="Screenshot 2026-04-03 at 10 43 04 PM" src="https://github.com/user-attachments/assets/96eec58f-38b2-45e2-bbb9-0f15d0329456" />

 Query 6 — This query allows the tournament management system to determine which tournaments have the most players enrolled.
 This information can be used to assess tournament popularity, allocate resources appropriately, and identify which tournaments may need additional support or infrastructure.
+High-participation tournaments require more resources such as more staff and larger venues.
+They can also be prioritized for marketing campaigns and sponsorships due to the amount of audience engagement.
+Comparing participation can also help identify underperforming events.
+Management can investigate and determine where the issues come from and find solutions to support them.